mahm0udsaad/cohor-resume-builder/README.md

 ## TODO

+- Update UI as much as we can
+- Manage the data on the Dashboard
+- Store the Resume Info to the user model
-- Store the UserInfo in the database
+- Display the Resume in the Dashboard